atreyasha/sentiment-argument-mining/src/argumentation.md

 ./model_logs/2020_03_17_09_17_44_MSL512_grid_train/model_history_1.csv
 ```

-**iii.** In order to construct a plot of the model's prediction on the UNSC corpus, simply execute the following with the path to the prediction `csv` file, which should have been automatically generated in the previous step.
+**iii.** In order to construct a plot of the model's prediction on the UNSC corpus, simply execute the following with the path to the prediction `csv` file, which should have been automatically generated in the prediction step.

 ```shell
 $ Rscript vis.R --predictions ./data/UNSC/pred/pred_tokens_stats_512.csv